o3de/o3de.org/content/docs/user-guide/features/editor/layers.md

 The component entity system saves references to layers and their hierarchies in the level data\.
 When you add or remove a layer from your level, you must save your level before making more changes\.
 If you don't save your level, layers and their contents will not load correctly the next time you open the level\.

-Lumberyard layers are saved as `.layer` files in the `level_name/layers` directory\.
+O3DE layers are saved as `.layer` files in the `level_name/layers` directory\.
 The layer's filename is saved as `layer_name.layer`\.
 If a layer is nested within another layer, then the parent layer name is prepended to the layer filename\.

 When a layer contains unsaved changes, an asterisk \(\*\) appears next to the layer name\.
 After you save the level or the layer, the asterisk is removed\.